 01 Apr Find Proper Athletic Shoes For Your Feet

 So you want to find proper athletic shoes for your feet.
 You run on down to your local big box store and see the wall of athletic shoes.
 Your vision blurs, your head pounds.
 You wonder how to choose an athletic shoe that is comfortable and will keep you injury-free.
-The “wall” has shoes with all sorts of technical features; each seems to outdo the other with patented claims for stability, cushioning, maybe weight loss or hair growth and whatever this motion control stuff is.
-You’re left wondering how I choose a proper athletic shoe that will make my feet, knees, hips and back feel comforable.
+The “wall” has shoes with all sorts of technical features; each seems to outdo the other with patented claims for stability, cushioning, maybe weight loss or hair growth.
+You’re left wondering “how do I choose a proper athletic shoe that will make my feet, knees, hips and back feel comfortable”.
 Not to worry!
 We’re here to help!
-Follow these 3 simple steps when picking your new pair of shoes and you will be your way to comfortable, happy feet!
+Follow these 3 simple steps when picking your new pair of shoes and you will be on your way to comfortable, happy feet!

 1. Consider Your Foot Arch Type

 Every pair of feet is different, every shoe has different features, and overall comfort is a very personal decision.
 When picking a new pair of athletic shoes, be sure to consider your arch type, this will help guide you to the type of shoe that your feet need.

 Arches can be classified into 3 categories; low, high and neutral